SVInvNet: A Densely Connected Encoder-Decoder Architecture for Seismic Velocity Inversion: Experiments and Results

 \subsection{Results and Discussion}

-The three variants of InversionNet are trained with the TD-\RomanNumeralCaps{5} separately and tested with our test benchmark.
-In order to examine the implications of the loss function, the training stage is conducted twice, once incorporating the L1 loss function and once integrating both the L1 and (1-SSIM) loss function depicted as L1+SSIM.
-The statistics of misfit and similarity metrics in the test stage are presented in the Table \ref{table:base-noiseless}.

-As per the findings depicted in Table \ref{table:base-noiseless}, InversionNet($\gamma$) demonstrates superior capability in acquiring the mapping of seismic data to the velocity model in quantitative comparison to versions $\alpha$ and $\beta$.
-Additionally, the L1+SSIM loss function effectively captures disparity between the output of the deep model and the ground truth, surpassing the performance of the sole L1 loss function in this aspect.

-Additional experiments are carried out on the noisy dataset utilizing the L1+SSIM loss function.
-In this context, we utilized the noisy TD-\RomanNumeralCaps{5} to train three versions of the InversionNet separately.
-Subsequently, we employed the noisy test benchmark to establish the testing process.
-The performances of the models using four metrics for the noisy test set are presented in Table \ref{table:base-noisy}.
-As can be seen, our improved version of InversionNet demonstrates better performance over InversionNet($\alpha$) and similar performance to InversionNet($\beta$).
-Consequently, we utilized the InversionNet($\gamma$) as the baseline for our benchmark model evaluations for the upcoming experiments.

-Utilizing the noiseless and noisy versions of our TD-\RomanNumeralCaps{1} to TD-\RomanNumeralCaps{5}, we independently trained SVInvNet and subsequently evaluated each of the resultant five trained deep models (Model-\RomanNumeralCaps{1} to Model-\RomanNumeralCaps{5}) using our test benchmark, which is identical for all models with 12,000 data pairs.
-The misfit and similarity values of the test phases for the noiseless dataset are shown in the Table \ref{table:ourmodels}.
+Utilizing the noiseless and noisy versions of our TD-\RomanNumeralCaps{1} to TD-\RomanNumeralCaps{5}, we independently trained SVInvNet and subsequently evaluated each of the resultant five trained deep models (Model-\RomanNumeralCaps{1} to Model-\RomanNumeralCaps{5}) using our test benchmark.
+The misfit and similarity values of the test phases for the noiseless and noisy dataset are shown in the Table \ref{table:ourmodels}.
 As anticipated, increasing the volume of the trained dataset corresponded to a decrease in the values of L1 and L2, alongside an increase in the values of SSIM and MSSIM.

-The L1 and SSIM loss function curves on the training and validation datasets during the training are depicted for three selected models aggregated in Fig. \ref{fig7}.
+The L1 and SSIM loss function curves on the training and validation datasets during the training are depicted for three selected models aggregated in Fig. \ref{fig-loss}.
+The loss curves of the other models are bounded by Model-\RomanNumeralCaps{1} and Model-\RomanNumeralCaps{5} curves.
 From the plots, it is evident that Model-\RomanNumeralCaps{1} exhibits overfitting behavior.
 However, as the training dataset size increases (refer to Model-\RomanNumeralCaps{5}), this issue is significantly reduced.

+InversionNet is trained using both the noiseless and noisy TD-\RomanNumeralCaps{5} datasets under conditions equivalent to those of SVInvNet.
+The statistics of misfit and similarity metrics in the test stage are presented in the Table \ref{table:ourmodels} as InversionNet-V.